Karl Hein (footballer): Loan to Reading

 On 24 January 2022, Reading announced the signing of Hein on loan from Arsenal until the end of the 2021–22 season.

+Loan to Valladolid

+On 13 August 2024, Hein completed a season-long loan move to newly-promoted La Liga side Real Valladolid.

+Hein and Valladolid started the season with a clean-sheet and a 1–0 victory over Espanyol.

+Loan to Werder Bremen

+On 22 August 2025, Hein completed a season-long loan move to Bundesliga side Werder Bremen.

+On 26 September, Hein made his Bundesliga debut for Werder Bremen in a 4–0 away defeat to Bayern Munich.
+Despite conceding four goals, he was praised for his performance, with Bremen’s managing director Clemens Fritz describing it as “top-notch” and the club captain Marco Friedl naming him their best player on the day.

 International career

 Hein was capped by Estonia at under-17, under-19 and under-21 level.
 He made his international debut for the Estonia national team on 5 September 2020, in a 0–1 loss against Georgia in the UEFA Nations League.
+Since his debut, Hein has become a regular starter for Estonia.